 Sometimes teeth can be knocked loose due to an impact like a sports injury or a car accident.
 Such an accident can often chip or crack a tooth or possibly break it off entirely.
 However, sometimes a certain angle of impact will only damage the underlying tissue and bone, resulting in a loose tooth.

 If you have suffered such an injury to the mouth you should call a dentist right away for advice on how to proceed.
+Call 844-207-7106 to find a dentist near you, if you don't have a regular dentist you can visit.
 If the injury is severe and your tooth is very loose, then you will want to visit the dentist's office as soon as possible.

 Teeth grinding, formally known as bruxism, can also slowly degrade the bone and soft tissue around your teeth over a long period of time.
 This occurs when a person unconsciously clenches their jaw, sometimes moving it from side to side and often while asleep.
 Sometimes people will also grind their teeth while awake.
 This can be caused by many different factors including:

 - Stress (by far the most common cause)